Expert Views at the top for our first ‘Technical Talk’

 The upsurge of high rise developments means architects, developers, building control and insurance providers face new challenges, especially in light of the current review of standards and an increasingly uncertain economic climate.
 The aim of our first ‘Technical Talk’ was to address these issues with the help of our expert speakers.

-On first we had Martin Taylor, Commercial Director for LACBC, who looked at ‘The Hackitt Review and potential implications for the industry’.
+On first we had Martin Taylor, Commercial Director for LABC, who looked at ‘The Hackitt Review and potential implications for the industry’.

-On next we had Clive Everett, Facade Technical Standards Director at LABC Warranty.
+On next we had Clive Everett, Facade Technical Standards Director.
 Clive’s presentation on ‘Fire compliant facades (18.0m+) -the background, updates and the future’ certainly initiated discussion within the room.

 Following on nicely from Clive we heard from our HVS Technical Director, Colin Lendon who talked us through the use of ‘Balconies, including fire, drainage and structural components in high rise buildings’.